Exploring the best way for UAV visual localization under Low-altitude Multi-view Observation Condition: a Benchmark: Experiments on AVL Framework

 In UAV AVL tasks, reference maps are geographically continuous, yet Recall@K solely focuses on the result with minimal localization error, disregarding the distribution of other images within Top K. As shown in \cref{fig:PDE_expalin}a, Recall@1 assigns a binary score (1 or 0) to retrieval results, which fails to account for the spatial distribution of retrievals.
 For instance, in \cref{fig:PDE_visual}, the 4th ranked image, despite its distance from the ground truth, effectively matches the UAV image with a localization error of 3.8m.
 Therefore, it is unreasonable for Recall@K to assign this result a score of 0.

-The Spatial Distance Metric\cite{DenseUAV} (SDM@K, see \cref{equ:SDK}) partially addresses this issue by considering the spatial distribution of retrieval results.
+The Spatial Distance Metric \cite{DenseUAV} (SDM@K, see \cref{equ:SDK}) partially addresses this issue by considering the spatial distribution of retrieval results.
 However, SDM@K relies on the spatial distance $d_i$ between the ground truth and the closest retrievals, making it sensitive to variations in the spatial resolution of reference maps.
 This leads to inconsistent score curves across different maps (see \cref{fig:PDE_expalin}a), which is unfair for evaluation.

 In contrast, PDM@K normalizes both the image size and spatial resolution with $R_i=d_i/(w_i\cdot r)$, ensuring a fair evaluation across diverse regions' reference maps.

 Moreover, PDM@K effectively bridges image retrieval accuracy with final localization accuracy.
 As illustrated in \cref{fig:PDE_visual}, $R_i$ is correlated with the distance between the retrieved position and ground truth, reflecting the overlap rate of image pairs for subsequent image matching-based localization.
 Higher $R_i$ indicates lower overlap, increasing image matching difficulty and reducing localization accuracy.
 For example, in \cref{fig:PDE_visual}, the first retrieval with $R_i = 0.27$ achieves an error of 1.4m, while the second retrieval with $R_i = 0.35$ has an error of 2.1m.
 In contrast, the third retrieval with $R_i = 1.37$ leads to localization failure, with an error of 649m due to insufficient overlap.
 This trend is further supported by the experimental localization accuracy distribution presented in \cref{fig:PDE_expalin}c.